Spartan Plumbing Inc Trucks

 3. Wall and Crawlspace Leaks

-Not all of the plumbing issues that attract pests occur before your eyes.
-A leaking pipe component hidden inside a wall, crawlspace, or subfloor can dampen wood and other organic materials.
-As these materials rot, they offer ideal conditions for termites, beetles, and carpenter ants.
-Rodents may also lap up puddled water.
+Not all pest-attracting plumbing problems are visible.
+A leaking pipe hidden inside a wall, crawlspace, or subfloor can saturate wood and other organic materials over time.
+As these materials become damp and begin to rot, they create ideal conditions for termites, wood-boring beetles, and carpenter ants, all of which can silently cause structural damage that costs far more to repair than the original leak.

 4. Sewer Line Failures